MuhammadHamzaAmir/MuhammadHamzaAmir/README.md

 # Hey everyone 👋

 I am a Software Engineer and a Software QA Engineer.
 I develop android applications, automate boring stuff and do testing of websites.
-<h3 align="center">A passionate android application developer and a QA Engineer</h3>
+<h3 align="center">A passionate Android Application Developer and a QA Engineer</h3>